-Check out our supported devices
+Check out our supported phones

 Devices bought from third parties or other NZ telecommunications companies might not be compatible with Wifi Calling.